-The Model Systems Core within the Mayo Clinic Robert M. and Billie Kelley Pirnie Translational Polycystic Kidney Disease (PKD) Center at Mayo Clinic develops and makes available PKD model systems and technologies to PKD researchers at Mayo and at other institutions.
+The Model Systems Core within the Mayo Clinic Robert M. and Billie Kelley Pirnie Translational Polycystic Kidney Disease Center develops and makes available model systems and technologies for polycystic kidney disease (PKD) research.
 These technologies are used to evaluate potential therapies and determine the function of PKD proteins.

 Model systems in the core include C. elegans, zebrafish and rodents.
-The core builds on existing Mayo Clinic expertise in these particular organisms, especially as in vivo models.
+The Model Systems Core builds on existing Mayo Clinic expertise in these organisms, especially as in vivo models.

 - Zebrafish PKD-targeted services.
-The zebrafish is well-established as a model system for studying PKD, and Mayo has an expanding group of faculty exploring the use of zebrafish for kidney development and disease research.
+The zebrafish is well-established as a model system for studying PKD, and Mayo Clinic has an expanding group of faculty exploring the use of zebrafish for kidney development and disease research.
 Five zebrafish-focused services are offered.
 Learn more about the core's zebrafish services.

 - Rodent PKD-targeted services.
 Rodent models of PKD are ideal for testing promising therapies and for studying renal and extrarenal disease pathology.
 Four specific rodent-related services are offered.
 Learn more about the core's rodent services.